CiscoLives/LTRATO-2001/_sources/tasks/task1/step2.rst.txt

         source ~/pyats/bin/activate

-The Testbed YAML file for pyATS has been pre-created for this lab and is named pyats_testbed.yaml.
+The testbed YAML file for pyATS has been pre-created for this lab, and it is named pyats_testbed.yaml.

 #.
 Change to the directory that contains the lab files: